Intensive Academic English Program

 |Advanced Fluency and Debate||4||A|

-Our curriculum is delivered over three semesters per year (Fall, Spring, Summer).
+Our curriculum is delivered over two semesters per year (Fall and Spring).
 Each level is offered during each semester.
 Students who test into our Level 1, as Beginners, will need 4 consecutive semesters, or 16 months, to complete our ELI program.
 Students who elect to take a break during the summer will need longer, and students who test into higher levels will need less time to complete the program.

 All ELI classes meet between 9:00 am and 3:00 pm, every weekday Monday through Thursday, and on Fridays between 9:00 am and 1:00 pm.*